MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-internetexplorer.md

 <!--/Scope-->
 <!--Description-->
-This policy setting allows you to manage whether script code on pages in the zone is run.
+This policy setting allows you to manage, whether script code on pages in the zone is run.

 If you enable this policy setting, script code on pages in the zone can run automatically.
 If you select Prompt in the drop-down box, users are queried to choose whether to allow script code on pages in the zone to run.